 The challenge: Build a better patient journey capability

-With access to diverse real-world data sets spanning multiple therapy areas (TAs) and indications, Takeda’s Real-World Data Center of Excellence (RWD CoE) aimed to gain deeper insights into patient journeys.
-The team was particularly keen to understand insights that could drive better clinical development and medical decisions.
-To this end, they envisioned a solution that could:
+With access to diverse real-world data sets across multiple therapy areas (TAs) and indications, Takeda’s Real-World Data Center of Excellence (RWD CoE) aimed to build a capability that would allow stakeholders to quickly gain deeper insights through patient journeys.
+These stakeholders were particularly interested in insights that could drive better clinical development and medical decisions, such as demographic and treatment patterns to inform trial protocols, key unmet needs and patient preferences to shape target product profiles or real-world outcomes, and adherence to refine treatment guidelines.

-• Empower end users to easily find patient journey insights and use them to make data-driven decisions
+- Empower end users to easily find patient journey insights and use them to make data-driven decisions

-• Rapidly produce easy-to-validate insights
+- Rapidly produce easy-to-validate insights

-• Provide an interactive and user-friendly interface to enable access to rich insights
+- Provide an interactive and user-friendly interface to enable access to rich insights

 Reimaging the patient journey process